- UW Pediatrics Home

 Congratulations to Dr. Elizabeth Dawson-Hahn on her acceptance to The Obama Foundation Leaders program.

-Read a Q+A with Dr. Terri Laguna, a Professor in the Department of Pediatrics and division head of Pulmonary and Sleep Medicine at Seattle Children’s Hospital.
+Read a Q+A with Dr. Terri Laguna, a professor in the Department of Pediatrics and division head of Pulmonary and Sleep Medicine at Seattle Children’s.

 Congratulations to Dr. Michelle Terry, who was inducted into the Iconic Black Women Collection at the Wonder of Women International Gallery in downtown Seattle last month.